-- Provided interpretation for Spanish and French witnesses giving evidence - Provided defence lawyers in cases where piracy suspects lack legal representation - Introduced computers to Mombasa courtroom to improve case management - Provided facilities to allow video evidence to be viewed in Mombasa courtroom - Trained judicial officers in the law of the sea and specific piracy evidential issues - Supported work to amend legislation related to piracy - Completed renovation of Shimo La Tewa Court and equipped to modern standards appropriate for serious criminal trials.
-This court has a secure dock, separate witness entrance and waiting area, and a full technology fit.
-It was opened by the Minister of Justice on 24 June 2010
+- Provided facilities to allow video evidence to be viewed in Mombasa courtroom

+- Sponsored senior judicial staff to participate and present at International Conferences and Learning Exchanges

+- Trained judicial officers in the law of the sea and specific piracy evidential issues

+- Supported work to amend legislation related to piracy

+- Completed renovation of Shimo La

+Tewa Court and equipped it to modern

+standards appropriate for serious criminal

+trials.
+This court has a secure dock,

+separate witness entrance and waiting

+area, and a full technology fit.
+It was

+opened by the Minister of Justice, 24 June

+2010

-Completed the renovation of Mombasa Court Centre, including installation of emergency lighting, ventilation, sanitation equipment and fire fighting equipment.
+- Completed the renovation of Mombasa Court Centre, including installation of emergency lighting, ventilation, sanitation equipment and fire fighting equipment